CommodoreOS/PCUAE/README.md

 PCUAE is licensed under the terms of the GNU General Public License, version 3 or later.

-Look below at... `This will guide you through...` Once you have installed PCUAE.

 If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) and read only the parts you need too.

-If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).
+If you have just Installed PCUAE and alraedy used the walkthough above then thanks for installing PCUAE and I hope you enjoy using it... :) This load up when PCUAE has finished to show you its finished installing it.

 Whats New
 =============